mlooff/cio-council/pages/bio.kent.suzette.md

 banner-button-text:
 banner-button-link:
 ---
-Suzette Kent serves as the U.S. Chief Information Officer at the Office of Management and Budget
+Suzette Kent serves as the U.S. Chief Information Officer at the Office of Management and Budget.

 Ms. Kent is an industry leader of large-scale business transformation using technology, for the world’s most complex organizations.
 She most recently served as a principal at EY and has been a partner at Accenture, consulting president at Carreker Corporation and a Managing Director at JPMorgan.